🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Popular Options Trading Terminology to Know

 When an investor trades options, they aren’t trading individual shares of stock.
 Instead, they’re trading contracts to buy or sell stocks and other securities under specific conditions.
-Beyond this, there are a number of important options trading strategies investors commonly use when trading options.
-In order to effectively deal in options, an investor might also want to familiarize themselves with certain lingo.
+Beyond this, there are a number of important options trading strategies that investors commonly use.
+In order to effectively deal in options, an investor should familiarize themselves with certain lingo and understand the potential risks involved in these strategies.

 First, Understand What You Are Trading